steph-sketch850/steph-sketch850/README.md

 - Applied responsive design principles to optimize the experience for both desktop and mobile users.

 **Dictionary App** (React.js)
-- Created a dynamic dictionary app using React.js that provides word definitions, synonyms, and examples.
+- Created a dynamic dictionary app using React.js that provides word definitions, pictures, and examples.
 - Integrated third-party APIs to fetch and display real-time language data.
 - Implemented responsive design for mobile and desktop views, enhancing user experience.